techbacker/loan-app-management/COMMENTS.md

 - Support error handling, if application fetch is failed, it would render ErrorMessage component
 - Added slideInUp animation for new loaded SingleApplication
 - The layout should be tablet and mobile friendly
+- I updated start script as we need wait backend server ready first then running frontend server.
+Otherwise, it will display error page on the first page load and have to click retry button to fetch data again
 - The backend API is loaded from dotenv.
 Have to create .env file for config the api url:

 ```